dhawalagarwal10/BullishBot/README.md

 this is a personal project. trading involves risk. don't blame the bot if you lose money - it's called BullishBot, not ProfitableBot.

-not financial advice. use at your own risk.
+not a financial advicer. use at your own risk.

+---

+made by a trader who got tired of clicking buttons.

+[star this repo](https://github.com/dhawalagarwal10/BullishBot) if you find it useful · [report a bug](https://github.com/dhawalagarwal10/BullishBot/issues) · [request a feature](https://github.com/dhawalagarwal10/BullishBot/issues)

+_the market can stay irrational longer than you can stay solvent. trade responsibly._